ibexa/documentation-developer/docs/multisite/siteaccess/siteaccess_aware_configuration.md

 !!! tip "Repository-aware configuration"

-    If you need to use different settings per Repository, not per SiteAccess, see [Repository-aware configuration](repository_configuration.md#repository-aware-configuration).
+    If you need to use different settings per repository, not per SiteAccess, see [Repository-aware configuration](repository_configuration.md#repository-aware-configuration).

 The example below assumes you're using an `Acme\ExampleBundle`.
 Remember to register the bundle by adding it to `config/bundles.php`: